hashicorp/terraform-provider-azuread/docs/resources/synchronization_job_provision_on_demand.md

 `parameter` block supports the following:

-* `rule_id` (Required) The identifier of the synchronizationRule to be applied.
+* `rule_id` (Required) The identifier of the synchronization rule to be applied.
 This rule ID is defined in the schema for a given synchronization job or template.
 * `subject` (Required) One or more `subject` blocks as documented below.

 ---

 `subject` block supports the following:

-* `object_id` (String) The identifier of an object to which a synchronizationJob is to be applied.
+* `object_id` (String) The identifier of an object to which a synchronization job is to be applied.
+Can be one of the following: (1) An onPremisesDistinguishedName for synchronization from Active Directory to Azure AD.
+(2) The user ID for synchronization from Azure AD to a third-party.
+(3) The Worker ID of the Workday worker for synchronization from Workday to either Active Directory or Azure AD.
-* `object_type_name` (String) The type of the object to which a synchronizationJob is to be applied.
+* `object_type_name` (String) The type of the object to which a synchronization job is to be applied.
+Can be one of the following: `user` for synchronizing between Active Directory and Azure AD, `User` for synchronizing a user between Azure AD and a third-party application, `Worker` for synchronization a user between Workday and either Active Directory or Azure AD, `Group` for synchronizing a group between Azure AD and a third-party application.

 ## Attributes Reference